I've written extensively about pet care and pet health both on the web and in print. I have 6 dogs, 16 cats, and a small flock of birds.

 - Puppy pads

 Immediately following surgery, dogs tend to exhibit poor balance.
 This is probably one of the first things you'll notice.
-This is an after-effect of anesthesia.
-Poor balance after surgery is completely normal, though not all dogs exhibit this problem.
+It's an after-effect of anesthesia and it is completely normal, though not all dogs exhibit this problem.

 Remember the following tips:

-- Walk behind the dog as she walks up stairs, so you can catch her if she falls.
+- Walk-behind your dog as she walks up any set of stairs, so you can catch her if she falls.

 - Walk slowly.

 - Be prepared to help her into the car; don't let her jump into the car.

 - Keep her away from kids and other pets.
 They may bump into her, causing her to fall or react aggressively due to pain.